 Tamko Titan XT

 Titan XT is Tamko’s enhanced architectural shingle designed for stronger fastening strength and improved wind performance.
-It uses a reinforced nail zone and an AnchorLock layer that help the shingle stay secure during severe weather.
+It uses a reinforced nail zone and an AnchorLock layer that help the roofing shingle stay secure during severe weather.

 Wind rating: 160 mph